 The Certificate Program in Environmental Studies (ENV) is designed for Princeton undergraduates who have an interest in the scientific, political, humanistic, and/or technological dimensions of environmental problems.

 Students in the Generalist Track select from a variety of environmental courses that include topics in climate change; energy security; policy; technology; environmental science; conservation; ecology; art; literature; economics; engineering; ethics; history; mitigation; global health; development; and sustainability among areas.

 Undergraduates pursuing the ENV Certificate are required to participate in the Senior Colloquium in their final year of academic study to share the research and results of their senior theses with Princeton faculty and other students enrolled in the program.

 Senior thesis funding is available to students who elect to engage in field research as a component of their independent work.
 Funding for domestic and international internships with an environmental focus also are available for students in the summer following their freshman, sophomore, and junior years.

 The Program in Environmental Studies is open to all A.B. and B.S.E. students.
-Students interested in the certificate program are encouraged to complete the ENV Program Enrollment Form as early as their freshman year, and meet with the ENV Program Director or Undergraduate Administrator to discuss their course of study in greater detail.
+Students interested in the certificate program are encouraged to complete the ENV Program Enrollment Form as early as their freshman year, and meet with the ENV Program Director or Undergraduate Program Manager to discuss their course of study in greater detail.

 — Noam Altman-Kurosaki, 2016